-When it comes to driving relevant visitors to your site and increasing the ROI of your marketing efforts, creating content that meets your users needs is a must.
-Delivering content that answers questions and addresses pain points for each stage of the buyers journey adds brand value and builds trust.
+When it comes to driving relevant visitors to your site and increasing the ROI of your marketing efforts, creating content that meets your user’s needs is a must.
+Delivering content that answers questions and addresses pain points for each stage of the buyer’s journey adds brand value and builds trust.
 Your blog impacts way more than your web traffic.
 It helps move your visitor from browsers to leads and finally to customers.
-Blogging is a great way to create persona centric content to super charge not only your Inbound Marketing strategy but your sales as well.
+Blogging is a great way to create persona-centric content to supercharge not only your Inbound Marketing strategy but your sales as well.

 Attracting Visitors With Compelling Content

 What you share and how you share it is more important than how often you publish.
 Blogs have been rated as the 5th most trusted source for accurate online information.
 But, in order for your blog to be trusted, you have to earn that trust.
-This is why really understanding who your audience is is key.
-Do your homework, invest in learning and you will reap the benefits.
+This is why really understanding your audience is key.
+Do your homework, invest in learning, and you will reap the benefits.
 One tool I find extremely helpful is the empathy mapping tool from Xplane.
-This forces you to go beyond traditional buyer persona research and put yourself into your personas shoes.
+This forces you to go beyond traditional buyer persona research and put yourself into your persona’s shoes.
 The better you understand your audience, the more relevant your content will be.

-Some good offers for this stage include: Research reports, eGuides & eBooks, White Papers and Checklists.
+Some good offers for this stage include Research reports, eGuides & eBooks, White Papers, and Checklists.

-Some good offers for this stage include: Comparison White Papers, Expert Guides, Webinars and Podcasts.
+Some good offers for this stage include Comparison White Papers, Expert Guides, Webinars, and Podcasts.

 Here the buyer is close to making their final decision.
 They know what the problem is and how they want to solve it.
 The only thing left is to decide who to partner with.
 They are researching supporting documentation, data, benchmarks as well as endorsements to make or recommend a final decision.

-By understanding each phase and creating appropriate offers, you can create targeted blog posts that speak to each stage of the buyers journey.
+By understanding each phase and creating appropriate offers, you can create targeted blog posts that speak to each stage of the buyers’ journey.
 This will help you to contextualize your conversation and increase the likelihood of converting leads and moving them along the process.

 Closing the Deal with Content

-In today’s world about 80% of the buying process is done before a client ever talks to a vendor.
+Today about 80% of the buying process is done before a client ever talks to a vendor.
 This means that companies need to be proactive in reaching their base as well as making sure that marketing and sales are in alignment.
-Using your blog to nurture leads through the buyers journey is essential in today’s fast moving buyercentric sales process.
+Using your blog to nurture leads through the buyer’s journey is essential in today’s fast-moving buyer-centric sales process.
 According to research done by Hubspot, 57% of businesses have acquired a customer through their company blog.

 With over 100 million blogs out there, it’s safe to say there is a lot of noise.
 One way we set ourselves apart is by using personalized marketing.
 With the help of one of our partners, Brightinfo, we create a personalized experience for both anonymous and returning visitors.
-This tools allows us to deliver the right piece of content or offer based on our the users interactions.
+This tool allows us to deliver the right piece of content or offer based on the users’ interactions.
 By helping them find the answers they need, we become more of a trusted source which helps us better position ourselves to close the deal.